-Work and Residency permit
+Work and Residenc permit

 The requirements for legally residing and working in Spain depend on your citizenship and the purpose and length of your stay in Spain.
 The following decision tree helps you identify the required steps for legally staying and working in Spain.
-For additional information please refer to Euraxess Spain.
+For additional information please refer to or contact the Euraxess Service centre (ESC) in Castilla-La Mancha, which is located at the European Projects Office (OPE).